 - Medicaid Dental Services – While RIte Smiles covers children born after May 1st, 2000, Medicaid Dental Services extends medical services to those born before May 1st, 2000 as well as adults.

-- Nursing Home Mobile Dental Program – Residents of nursing homes who have Medicaid coverage can access the services of CareLink Wisdom Tooth Program and WellOne.
+- Nursing Home Mobile Dental Program – Residents of nursing homes, or assisted living for seniors, who have Medicaid coverage can access the services of CareLink Wisdom Tooth Program and WellOne.
 However, to qualify, the resident of a nursing home should have completed 45 days at the home.

 While each of these comes with its own set of rules and regulations, they cover the same treatments as other Medicaid programs across the states.
 You will also need prior approval for all services aside from emergency care and palliative treatment.
 That aside, orthodontia isn’t covered by the program.